Skip to main content

 This section contains the encoded r and s values of the ECDSA signature.
 They are encoded as described in Section 5.2.

-This section describes embedded types that are used in multiple places in a nanotdf.
+This section describes embedded types that are used in multiple places in a NanoTDF file.

 3.4.1 Resource Locator